 Is Trojan:Win32/Wacatac.H!ml dangerous?

-Yes, Trojan:Win32/Wacatac.H!ml is pretty bad news because it can mess with your computer’s security and privacy.
-Here’s what it might do:
+Yes, Trojan:Win32/Wacatac.H!ml is pretty bad news because it can bring in even more malware and access your private info.
+The following are what it might do:

 Related issue: Some Websites Not Loading in Windows 11 (Fix)